alemtani/Spotify-Personality/README.md

 ### Setup
 1. Clone or download this repository
+2. Download `redis` and run the server to connect the working queue.
-2. Run `npm install` under both the `client` and `server`
+3. Run `npm install` under both the `client` and `server`
-3. In your project folder, `cd` to `server`
+4. In your project folder, `cd` to `server`
-4. Run `npm run devStart` to start the backend server
+5. Run `npm run devStart` to start the backend server
-5. Open a separate terminal in the project root and `cd` to `client`
+6. Open a separate terminal in the project root and `cd` to `client`
-6. Run `npm start` to run the React app and open the application in a new tab
+7. Run `npm start` to run the React app and open the application in a new tab

+## Deployment
+Make sure you create a heroku project in your project directory and follow this [guide](https://devcenter.heroku.com/articles/node-redis-workers) for addons in deployment.

 ## Using the Application
 1. Log In with Spotify